Abhishek-Vidhate/CodeEditor-configs/readme.md

 # My current Neovim and Ghostty terminal configurations for Solana Program development ( anchor, rust )

-basically used tokyo night preset from starship prompt , and Lazyvim for Neovim config management.

-i only know somewhat of Rust development so have only added Rust plugins and LSP for simple and clean development. and this just works so i am happay for now.

-NOTE :
+Correct setup for anchor-lang's macro error ( LSP misunderstand of a feature as error resolved) and simple rust programming setup

+[NOTE]
+AI tools are disabled in this setup

+[OPTIONAL]
-you'll have to add starship prompt to path ( in .zshrc or .zprofile) .
+for starship; you'll have to add starship prompt to path ( in .zshrc or .zprofile) .

 check installation guide for both neovim and starship prompts , easy to install , just follow